crskycode/AIL_Tools/README.md

 - `-icp`: Specify the encoding of text within the script file.
 This is usually `shift_jis`.
 - `-out`: Specify the output filename.

+> Note: if parsing the script fails, try adding the "-v2" option.

 ### Extracting Text from Scripts

 Run the following command: